Published September 2, 2022

 Print PDF Files to a Specific Printer

-There are multiple instances where we might want to print PDF files using a specific printer.
-We can achieve this task simply by using the PrinterSettings.PrinterName property.
+There are multiple instances where printing PDF files using a specific printer is needed.
+This task can be done simply by using the PrinterSettings.PrinterName property.
 Set your printer name to this property.
 Let's have a quick demonstration of how to print PDF documents to a specific printer in C#.

-The "doc" refers to a PDF file that we have just created from the URL.
+The pdf refers to a PDF file that was just created from the URL.

 Print Dialogue

-Let's suppose we want the user to select all the printer settings using UI dialogue as it appears in a Word document or Adobe Acrobat.
-IronPDF's capabilities enable us to show the print GUI dialogue to the user.
-We can add UI Dialogue by passing just one parameter to Print Function as shown below.
+Let's suppose the user needs to select all the printer settings using UI dialogue as it appears in a Word document or Adobe Acrobat.
+IronPDF's capabilities can show the print GUI dialogue to the user by passing just one parameter to Print function as shown below.

 pdf.Print(true);